contrastio/recorder/README.md

 # 🎥 Recorder

-Welcome to Recorder, the coolest open-source web application that lets you capture your screen and camera stream right in your browser!
-No downloads or installations needed – just head over to [recorder.getcontrast.io](https://recorder.getcontrast.io), and let the recording begin! 🚀
+Welcome to Recorder, the coolest open-source web application that lets you capture your screen and camera right in your browser!
+No downloads or installations needed – just head over to [recorder.getcontrast.io](https://recorder.getcontrast.io), and start your recording! 🚀

 <a align="center" href="https://recorder.getcontrast.io">
   <img alt="" src="screenshots/main-window.png" width="49%"/>